-36.16 We ensure that all key staff work together to safeguard vulnerable children.
-Students are discussed at pastoral meetings, safeguarding briefings, attendance meetings and progress reviews, where key indicators of abuse and neglect may be raised, e.g. persistent absenteeism, behavioural difficulties, poor attainment etc. Where staff have a safeguarding concern, they will liaise with the DSL.
+- 46.15 We ensure that all key staff work together to safeguard vulnerable children.
+This may include school-led support or referring to external organisations or both. - 46.16 Students are discussed at pastoral meetings, safeguarding briefings, SLT meetings and progress reviews, where key indicators of abuse and neglect may be raised, e.g. persistent absenteeism, behavioural difficulties, poor attainment etc. Where staff have a safeguarding concern, they will liaise with the DSL, DDSL or Parent Support Advisor.

-37. Child's voice
+47. Child's voice

-- 37.1 Children are encouraged to contribute to the development of policies and share their views.
+- 47.1 Children are encouraged to contribute to the development of policies and share their views.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim be made to feel ashamed for making a report. - 37.2 We have 'a culture of listening' (KCSIE 2023).
-Where there is a safeguarding concern, we should ensure that the child's wishes and feelings are considered when determining what action to take and what services to provide. - 37.3 Staff will be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
-Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a pupil.
+Nor should a victim be made to feel ashamed for making a report. - 47.2 We have 'a culture of listening'; where there is a safeguarding concern, we should ensure that the child's wishes and feelings are considered when determining what action to take and what services to provide. - 47.3 Staff will be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
+Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a pupil. - 47.4 Students have opportunities to discuss their feelings, know how to raise a concern, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
+This approach is encouraged throughout form-time, assemblies, curriculums and in targeted interventions.

-- 37.4 Students have opportunities to discuss their feelings, know how to raise a concern, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
-This approach is encouraged throughout form-time, assemblies, curriculums and in targeted interventions. - 37.5 Our schools are working on students and parents having a dedicated safeguarding section on our school website where they can access advice and support and we are also developing coproduced, accessible information for students on safeguarding and complaints procedures.
+47.5 Our schools have dedicated safeguarding pages on our school websites where families can access advice and support.
+Students also have access to signposting in school.